Follow these steps to apply for:

 You may be able to have your past studies or work experience count as credit towards your QUT course.
 We call this 'advanced standing'.

 That means you might not have to complete all of the units listed in your course structure and you may be able to graduate sooner.

-If you want to claim credit for work experience or for studies completed at another institution you'll need to apply separately.
+If you want to claim advanced standing based on work experience or for studies completed at another institution you'll need to apply separately.
 Make sure you check the application requirements and closing dates.

 This information is for domestic students.

 Your course application form and course information will tell you what supporting documents you need to supply.

 To apply, complete the application for postgraduate course admission form, and email it to us at the address on the form.

 If you're applying for more than one course, order them according to your preference.

 Some courses have extra forms you need to submit with your application.
 Check your course information for details.